A local's guide to food and drink in Latvia

 Tomatoes and cucumbers

 It’s not a Latvian allotment if there isn’t a mini greenhouse with tomatoes and cucumbers.
-The quintessential taste of Latvian summer is a garden salad made with finely chopped cucumbers and tomatoes, dill and sour cream.
+The quintessential taste of Latvian summer is a garden salad made with roughly chopped cucumbers and tomatoes, dill and sour cream.
 Come end of summer, Latvian kitchens are turned into pickling factories, preserving as much of the summer’s bounty for winter as possible.
-Tomatoes are sliced and stacked in jars with white onions rings, pickled or turned into a variety of chutneys and relishes, while cucumbers are pickled or cut into fermented slaws.
+Tomatoes are sliced and stacked in jars with white onions rings, pickled or turned into a variety of chutneys and relishes, while cucumbers are pickled or shredded into fermented slaws.

 Vo - Yggdrasill/Shutterstock